Majokko Tickle: Foreign dubbing

 The series was dubbed into other languages and broadcast in several other countries, including Italy (Lilli, un guaio tira l'altro), France (Magique Tickle, drole de fee or "Tickle the Funny Fairy"), Turkey, and Poland (Magiczne Igraszki).

 In Italy, the opening theme song was an instrumental version of the original Japanese theme by Mitsuko Horie, and the Polish version (aired on Polonia 1) retains the original Japanese vocal themes, but an entirely different song was used in the French version.
 The Polish dub does not feature actual Polish voice actors, but simply a reading of Polish-language dialogue by a female voiceover artist over the original Japanese dialogue.
 A Spanish dub, titled Cosquillas Mágicas, was also aired in Spain on the Antena 3 network.
 The Italian, French and Spanish dubs also have completely replaced the music and effects track from the original Japanese version.

 Home media

 Since the copyright of the series belongs to Toei Co.
 Ltd. and not Toei Animation, a VHS and LD release was not possible.
-Additionally due to this situation, Tickle's appearance in the 1999 role-playing video game Majokko Daisakusen: Little Witching Mischiefs (which featured magical girls from Toei Animation TV series from 1966–1981, including Cutie Honey, Megu-chan, Sally, and Akko-chan among others) was not possible.
+Additionally due to this situation, Tickle's appearance in the 1999 role-playing video game Majokko Daisakusen: Little Witching Mischiefs (which featured magical girls from Toei Animation TV series from 1966 to 1981, including Cutie Honey, Megu-chan, Sally, and Akko-chan among others) was not possible.
 The series had been released for the home video market by Toei Video in Japan in 4 DVD sets of two discs between 2005 and 2006.